-Financial Risk 1) Costs exceeding offering expenses and initial working capital 1) Low Promoters committed €1,750,000, if the costs exceed this amount the Company may use an amount of up to of the gross proceeds from units offered in the offering (the 'Escape Hatch') to cover such additional costs.
+Financial Risk 1) Costs exceeding offering expenses and initial working capital 1) Low 1) Promoters committed €1,750,000, if the costs exceed this amount the Company may use an amount of up to 1% of the gross proceeds from units offered in the offering (the 'Escape Hatch') to cover such additional costs.
 The Executive Directors currently do not expect the Escape Hatch to be triggered.
-The DSCO team has made a budget for 1) Low, the Company currently doesn't expect to exceed the total commitment of the Promoters for the purpose of the offering expense and initial working capital.
-A solid budget has been made and the Company doesn't expect to deviate from the budget. the period until a potential Business Combination.
+The DSCO team has made a budget for 1) Low , the Company currently doesn't expect to exceed the total commitment of the Promoters for the purpose of the offering expense and initial working capital.
+A solid budget has been made and the Company doesn't expect to deviate from the budget.
+2) Money Market risk and concentration risk shareholders DSCO 2) Low the period until a potential Business Combination.
 Current expenses are lower than projected in the budget.
-2) Money Market risk and concentration risk shareholders DSCO N.V.
-2) Low 2) 99% of offering proceeds are deposited in the Escrow Account.
-The Company has entered into an escrow agreement with Intertrust B.V., a private company with corporate seat in Amsterdam, the Netherlands, acting under its trade name Intertrust Escrow Services (the Escrow Agent or Intertrust) and Stichting Dutch Star Escrow, a foundation with corporate seat in Amsterdam, the Netherlands and having its corporate address at Prins Bernhardplein 200, 1097JB Amsterdam, The Netherlands (the Escrow Foundation) (The Escrow Agreement).
-These amounts will be released only as described in the prospectus.
-2) Low, offering proceeds DSCO are deposited in the Escrow account, monitored and managed by a professional escrow agent (Intertrust).
-Bankruptcy of our bank account provider ABN AMRO is low.
-Holding the majority of the Company's capital at one bank creates a concentration risk, this single exposure can have the potential to produce losses large enough to threaten the ability of the Company to continue operating as a going concern.
-In this case although the concentration risk is high, the chance of default of ABN Amro Bank NV is deemed very low, the bank has A1 (Moody's), A (S&P), and A+ (Fitch) long term credit ratings and P-1 (Moody's), A-1 (S&P), and F-1 (Fitch) short term credit ratings at the end of the year 2018

-Financial risk 3) Negative interest 3) Medium/High 3) Currently the escrow account is 3) High, current interest rates at Dutch system

-rates managed by escrow agent Intertrust, banks are marginally negative.
-The Company

-whilst the funds are deposited at Dutch expects market rates to continue to remain
+2) 99% of offering proceeds are deposited in the Escrow Account.
+The Company has entered into an escrow agreement with Intertrust B.V., a private company with corporate seat in Amsterdam, the Netherlands, acting 2) Low , Offering proceeds DSCO are deposited in the Escrow account, monitored and managed by a professional escrow agent (Intertrust).
+Bankruptcy of our bankaccount provider (ABN AMRO, partly state owned and Dutch systembank) is currently low as well. under its trade name Intertrust Escrow Services (the Escrow Agent or Intertrust) and Stichting Dutch Star Escrow, a foundation with corporate seat in Amsterdam, the Netherlands and having its corporate address at Prins Bernhardplein 200, 1097JB Amsterdam, The Netherlands (the Escrow Foundation) (The Escrow Agreement).
+These amounts will be released only as described in the Escrow Agreement.
+Financial risk 3) Negative interest rates 3) High 3) Currently the escrow account is managed by escrow agent Intertrust, whilst the funds are deposited at Dutch system bank ABN AMRO, where DSCO is charged with negative interest.
+Current interest rate charged by ABN AMRO is the EONIA (€ OverNight Index Average) minus 4 basis points (e.g39 bps - 4 bps = 43 bps negative interest).
+DSCO deliberately choose to deposit the offering proceeds at a Dutch system bank.
+The Company closely monitors opportunities to deposit its money at system banks against better interest rates.
+3) High , current interest rates at Dutch system banks are negative.
+The Company expects market rates to continue to be negative.

-system bank ABN AMRO, where DSCO is marginally negative in 2019.

-charged with negative interest.
-Current

-interest rate charged by ABN AMRO is

-the EONIA (€ OverNight Index Average)

-minus 4 basis points (e.g36 bps - 4 bps

-= 40 bps negative interest).
-DSCO

-deliberately choose to deposit the

-offering proceeds at a Dutch system

-bank.
-The Company closely monitors

-opportunities to deposit its money at

-system banks against better interest

-rates.

-Compliance Risk 1) Comply with Dutch Financial reporting Supervision Act 1) Low 1&2)Working closely together with professional and experienced advisers, with their expertise in the field of: 1) Low , due to the mitigation of risk by working closely together with our advisers in their field of expertise.
-2) Comply with IFRS standards 2) Low 3) Low Compliance (external compliance officer) Communication (external communication adviser) Legal (external legal adviser) Tax (external tax adviser) Accounting (external licensed auditor) 2) Low , due to the mitigation of risk by working closely together with our advisers in their field of expertise.
-3) Third party claims 3) Currently the Company does not have any third-party claims.
+Compliance Risk 1) Comply with Dutch Financial reporting Supervision Act 1) Low 1&2) Working closely together with professional and experienced advisers, with their expertise in the field of: 1) Low , due to the mitigation of risk by working closely together with our advisers in their field of expertise.
+2) Comply with IFRS standards 2) Low Compliance (external compliance officer) Communication (external communication adviser) Legal (external legal adviser) Tax (external tax adviser) Accounting (external licensed auditor) Insider Trading Policy Logbook 2) Low , due to the mitigation of risk by working closely together with our advisers in their field of expertise.
+3) Third party claims 3) Low 3) Currently the Company does not have any third-party claims.
 If in the future the Company will be confronted with a third-party claim, we will be assisted by our Legal Advisor Allen & Overy.
 3) Low , no current third-party claim.
 Due to the structure and the business of the Company (investment in only one Target Company) we don't expect a third-party claim to arise in the near future.